MSU-DHI-Lab/data-workflows-workshop/learn/licensing_for_datasets_and_media.md

 - Misconception: “Metadata is always public domain.”
 Correction: Institutional policies vary; make an explicit choice and document it.
 - Misconception: “One license covers everything.”
 Correction: Different assets (metadata, images, code) may need separate terms; document them clearly.
 ## Practical decision guide
-- If metadata only and low risk: consider CC0 or CC BY.
+- If the release is metadata only and low risk, then consider CC0 or CC BY.
-- If attribution is important but sharing is encouraged: CC BY 4.0.
+- If attribution is important but sharing is encouraged, then consider CC BY 4.0.
-- If sensitive media exists: separate it and mark “Rights Reserved” or a stricter license.
+- If sensitive media exists, then separate it and mark it “Rights Reserved” or use a stricter license.
-- If third-party content is included: keep it out of the open package or note separate terms.
+- If third-party content is included, then keep it out of the open package or document separate terms clearly.
-- If unsure: consult institutional policy and pick the least restrictive license that fits.
+- If you are unsure, then consult institutional policy and pick the least restrictive license that fits.
 ## Troubleshooting and where people get stuck
 - Problem: License text missing.
 Fix: include a LICENSE file and repeat the license in README and metadata.
 - Problem: Mixed assets with different terms.
 Fix: document each asset type’s license in README; separate folders by license when possible.
 - Problem: Inconsistent license across files.
-Fix: ensure LICENSE, CITATION.cff, .zenodo.json, and README match.
+Fix: ensure LICENSE, CITATION.cff, the `.zenodo.json` file, and README match.
 - Problem: Downstream users ignore terms.
 Fix: place license notices in prominent files and in the data package docs.
 - Problem: Unsure about donor restrictions.
-Fix: pause publishing; clarify with rights holders; document decisions in provenance.
+Fix: pause publishing; clarify with rights holders; document decisions in your origin-and-changes notes.
 - Problem: Confusion between rights token and license.
 Fix: rights tokens describe reuse status; the license formalizes permissions.
 Keep both explicit.
 ## Quick glossary (local to this page)
 - License: A legal permission statement defining reuse terms.